szczyglis-dev/ultimate-chain-parser/README.md

 ## Input data providers

 Input data providers are responsible for reading input data.

-There are a few base input providers included in the package, but you can create yours very easily.
+There are a few base input data providers included in the package, but you can create yours very easily.

 Input data providers are located in: `Szczyglis\ChainParser\Input` namespace.